rscopes/react-scopes/readme.md

 ## Note

 RS use a similar states data processing structure than React Hooks & Contexts;<br/>
-Main difference is RS manage memo/state triggering & results propagation where Hooks juste re-execute the memoizers graph every renders.
+Main difference is RS atomically manage memo/state triggering & results propagation where Hooks just re-execute the memoizers graph every renders.

 Actually there only decorators style injecters